javascript-2020/https-quick/README.md

 <h4>inserting strings into text</h4>

-a number of functions allow strings to be inserted into text, the keys are surrounded by double squirly braces and used as needles for a search and replace all, the value being used as the replace text
+a number of functions allow strings to be inserted into text

+  - the keys are surrounded by double braces { and used as needles for search and replace all,
+  - the value being used as the replace text

 <pre>

-      var ins   = {
+      var insert   = {
             name    : 'matt',
             age     : 44,
             drink   : 'milk'